-There are many Container Insurance brokers in the market offering insurance to container owners, lessors and operators.
-Sometimes, Insurance brokers offer Container Insurance together with Cargo Insurance.
+There are many brokers in the market offering insurance to container owners, lessors, and operators.
+Sometimes, insurance brokers offer containers together with cargo insurance.

 Container Insurance might not cover certain conditions (and this can vary):